 This page will be replaced by a form.

-On this page you will find the most recent Directive to be mailed to the Mass Observers: Summer 2017 Directive
+On this page you will find the most recent Directive to be mailed to the Mass Observers: Autumn 2017 Directive

 You can download past copies of Mass Observation Project Directives here.